-This study represents an introduction of the Fishery and Marine Sciences Data Analysis Sector to EGI, as EGI does not currently serve the community.
+This study represents an introduction of the Fishery and Marine Sciences Data Analysis Sector to EGI, as this community is relatively new to EGI.
 However, there is an expressed interest to understand the community's data needs for possible future relationships.
 Through a top-down market analysis, which documents market size and structure and explores possible high interest domains, EGI will gain insights into SME, industry, and academia data requirements.
 In addition, a bottom-up analysis was conducted through questionnaires distributed to stakeholders, and interviews performed with data managers.
-This may facilitate EGI to connect with the community having also a qualitative analysis at hand.
+This may facilitate EGI to connect with the community, having also a qualitative analysis at hand.